 Christianity and Yoga can be compliments of one another.
-While personally being a Christian who practices and teaches yoga (aka Christian Yogini) it seems fitting to shed more light on this subject matter.
-There may be be controversy however, can we take a moment to learn something new.
+While personally being a believer in the teachings of Christ, and who practices/teaches Yoga it seems fitting to shed more light on this subject matter.
+There may be controversy however, can we take a moment to learn something new?

-Yoga is definitely not religion, rather it can be seen as philosophy.
+Yoga is definitely NOT religion, rather it can be seen as philosophy.
 While this differentiation could be confusing, I would like to simply state philosophy can be viewed as the rational investigation of truth.
-So, for the sake of moving on, philosophy seeks to understand IF we exist and religion seeks to know HOW to live in the existance.
+So, for the sake of moving on, philosophy seeks to understand IF we exist and religion seeks to know HOW to live in the existence.

 Thanking God for my body, mind, spirit and soul can't be put into a box.
-Could it just be actualized that connecting to God with all my faculties in tact in a yoga practice is sacred?
-It is a giving of my whole self in surrender of who I think I am and trading my sorrow into who He made me to be, wrapped in His glory.
+Could it just be actualized that connecting to God with all my faculties in tact in a Yoga Practice is sacred?
+It is a giving of my whole self in surrender of who I think I am and trading my sorrow into who God made me to be, wrapped in love.

 Yoga Principles : Appreciation for other ideas, religions and philosophies has allowed God's wonder to be seen in many things.
-Let's look at some yoga teachings I have received and became a better Christian putting them into practice.
+Let's look at some Yoga teachings I have received and became a better person putting them into practice.

 : Ahimsa= Nonviolence.
 Sensitivity.